10 Easy Steps to Church Building and Design Development

 into a permanent facility?

 Does the whole process overwhelm you?
-‘Your New Church Facility In 10 Easy Steps’ free e-book will explain each step of moving into the facility of your dreams.
+‘Your New Church Building and Design In 10 Easy Steps’ free e-book will explain each step of moving into the facility of your dreams.

 Here is an overview.
 Detailed video blogs and free e-books are available at email@example.com